sparhami/amphtml/extensions/amp-clamp-text/amp-clamp-text.md

   3. And remove this comment! (no empty lines before "---") -->
 ---
-$category: presentation
+$category@: presentation
 formats:
   - websites
   - email
 teaser:
-  text: FILL THIS IN.
+  text: Clamps text with an ellipsis, optionally showing an overflow element.
 ---
 <!--
 Copyright 2019 The AMP HTML Authors.
 All Rights Reserved.